 Who doesn’t like penguins?
 Penguins are so darn cute!
-Maybe we ought to start a penguin club…not for Penguin from Batman, but for cute fuzzy penguins.
-Well, since a penguin club probably won’t happen, I’ll show you how to make penguin fabric coasters instead!
+Maybe we ought to start a penguin club…not for the Penguin from Batman, but for cute fuzzy penguins.
+Well, since a penguin club probably won’t happen, I’ll show you how to make the most adorable Christmas penguin craft instead!

-This project is a great Christmas craft idea, a beautiful home decor set for the holidays and it has super cute penguins in Santa hats!
+This project is a great Christmas craft idea, a beautiful home decor set for the holidays, and it has super cute Christmas penguins in Santa hats!

 Win!
 Win!
 And Big Win!

-Before we get started on the project, let’s learn 5 Fun Facts About Penguins!
+Before we get started on the penguin craft, I have 5 Fun Facts About Penguins!

 5 Fun Facts About Penguins